ParclLabs/parcllabs-cookbook/README.md

 If you’re new to the Parcl Labs API, start here!:

-- **Introduction to Search:** Learn how to get the unique `parcl_id` (market level identifiers) for the markets you want to analyze.
+- [**Introduction to Search**](https://github.com/ParclLabs/parcllabs-cookbook/blob/main/examples/getting_started/search.ipynb): Learn how to get the unique `parcl_id` (market level identifiers) for the markets you want to analyze.
 This is a key concept that will help you understand how to pull market-level datapoints across the API.
-- **Data Downloader:** Download data across all Parcl Labs endpoints into a CSV.
+- [**Data Downloader**](https://github.com/ParclLabs/parcllabs-cookbook/blob/main/examples/getting_started/download_data.ipynb): Download data across all Parcl Labs endpoints into a CSV.
 This is a great resource for users who want access to Parcl Labs data but may be less familiar with using an API.

 ## Housing Market Research